ibm-cloud-docs/containers/kubernetes-service-cli.md

     ```
     {: pre}

 When version 1.0 releases, permanent syntax and behavior changes are not backwards compatible.
-You have until 16 March 2020 to update CLI command syntax.</br></br>To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+You have until 16 March 2020 to update CLI command syntax.</br></br>To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
 {: important}

-Check out the following changes between each version of the CLI plug-in:
+Check out the following syntax and behavior changes between each version of the CLI plug-in:

 |Functionality|`0.2`|`0.3`|`0.4`|`1.0`|
 |-------------|-----|-----|-----|-----|